Occupational Health is a type of medical service for maintaining good health and wellbeing in the workplace.

 - evidence of entitlement to disabled living allowance or personal independence payments

-- a signed statement from your GP confirming the details of your diagnosis
+- a Medical Assessment Pro-Forma that has been signed by your GP confirming the details of your diagnosis.

 The Occupational Health team will review the application and provide our recommendations to Security Services.
 However, Occupational Health do not make the final decision about whether a member of staff can obtain a temporary car parking space and this will be a recommendation to Security Services only.